Moving house? Movers will NOT move plants! So, you will need to move them yourself. Here are our best tips for how to pack houseplants for moving!

 If you have plants planted in fragile ceramic pots, you might want to re-pot them in plastic pots to prevent breakage.

-If you decide to do this, do any repotting a few weeks before you move to prevent shocking the plants.
+If you decide to do this, do any repotting a few weeks before you move to prevent shocking the plants (any more than the move already will!)

-Then, wrap your ceramic pots in bubble wrap and pack them in a moving box as you would any other fragile items.
+Then, wrap your ceramic pots in bubble wrap or as appropriate and pack them in a moving box as you would any other fragile items.

 Watering your plants